 USEPA adopted a series of amendments on May 15, 2000 (65 Fed.
 Reg.
 30886), intended to streamline its NPDES rules.
 Included among the various amendments was an amendment to 40 C.F.R.
 144.52, which is a UIC program rule.
 The amendment involved the removal of a cross-reference to the NPDES rules.
 Corresponding 35 Ill.
 Adm.
 Code 702.160 in the Illinois rules does not include a similar cross-reference.
 Accordingly, the Board sees no need to amend the Illinois rules in response to this federal action.
 Thus, no similar amendment is included in this docket.

-The Board requests public comment on our decision not to act in response to the May 15, 2000 federal streamlining amendments to the NPDES rules.
+The Board requested public comment on our decision not to act in response to the May 15, 2000 federal streamlining amendments to the NPDES rules.
+We received no comments on the substantive aspects of the proposal.